Kyle-Martin1/movers.css/README.md

-## CSS-Animations
+<h2 align="center">CSS-Animations</h2>

-`allAnimations.css` is a collection of CSS based animations free to a good home!
+`movers.css` is a collection of CSS based animations free to a good home!
 Please see below for a full list of current animations.

-## How to use
+<h2 align="center">How to use</h2>
 To use any animation from the collection copy the code into your CSS file such as in the example below:

 ```